What is in store as the Premier League resumes?

 Manchester City (2nd)

-City will be dethroned as champions but they are the best bet to finish second, despite some patchy form before coronavirus struck.
-Leroy Sane will be back in the fold after recovering fully from a knee injury but their mood may well be impacted by the ruling of the CAS appeal on their European ban.
+City may be dethroned as champions but they are the best bet to finish second, despite some patchy form before coronavirus struck.
+Leroy Sane will be back in the fold after recovering fully from a knee injury.
 They are still in the FA Cup and will have a Champions League campaign to finish when the domestic scene is settled.

 Leicester (3rd)